up to $10,000 for one year (up to $5,000 for planning and up to $5,000 for inquiry-based learning course pilot), non-renewable

 How to Apply:

 Proposals should be prepared using student learning outcomes and materials to support inquiry-based curriculum development at https://ouri.rice.edu/developing-inquiry-rich-curriculum.
-Proposals must be submitted as a single PDF to Caroline Quenemoen or Liz Eich by April 1, 2022.
+Proposals must be submitted as a single PDF to Liz Eich by April 1, 2023.
 Proposals should include the following:

 - A project description of no more than three pages (in 12-point type) that answers the following questions:

-- How do the goals for your curricular assessment and change efforts align with the QEP learning outcomes?
+- How do the goals for your curricular assessment and change efforts align with the OURI learning outcomes?

 - What are proposed changes/pilots, and how will they contribute to the inquiry-based experience for all students?